A mathematical framework for quantifying cognitive distortion under conditions of information overload

 The Master Equation

-Aggregate Bias Index as a function of the Cognitive Overload Ratio — driven by a sigmoid amplification function centered at Ω = 1.0
+Aggregate Bias Index as a function of the Cognitive Overload Ratio — driven by a sigmoid amplification function centered at Ω = 1.0.

 The BAM white paper provides the full mathematical development of the framework — equations, parameter justifications, falsifiability conditions, and an operationalization roadmap for empirical validation.
+It also develops a composite account of cognitive capacity and a formal prescriptive layer.

-Full derivation of the Cognitive Overload Ratio Ω = I÷C, its relationship to dual-process theory, and the sigmoid amplification function f(Ω) that connects information load to bias intensity.
+Full derivation of the Cognitive Overload Ratio Ω = I ÷ C, its relationship to dual-process theory, and the sigmoid amplification function f(Ω) that connects information load to bias intensity.

-The four-zone framework (Logical, Transition, Heuristic, Critical) with Phi boundaries, behavioral signatures, and decision-quality implications for individuals and institutions.
+The four-zone framework — Logical, Transition, Heuristic, Critical — with Phi boundaries, behavioral signatures, and decision-quality implications for individuals and institutions.

-Open the Interactive Model →The BAM is released as an open theoretical contribution.
+Open the interactive model →The BAM is released as an open theoretical contribution.
 We welcome scholarly scrutiny, empirical collaboration, and citation.

-Contact the AuthorsFranklin, R., & Lewis, T. (2026).
+Contact the authorsFranklin, R., & Lewis, T. (2026).
 The Bias Amplification Model: A Mathematical Framework for Quantifying Cognitive Distortion Under Conditions of Information Overload.
-AttentionPlease™.
+AttentionPlease®.
 ISBN 979-8-9992593-7-0.

 Or write to us directly: research@attentionplease.ai